Solar Panels in Scotland

 A well located array, free from shading will have a long term payback many times the initial cost of investment, and with domestic fuel price increases seeing no sign of abating, generating your own electricity maintains its appeal.
 For solar PV, the future is still bright.

 RB Grant Electrical Contractors are a Fife based company who have installed over a thousand solar PV systems throughout Scotland and the UK.
 They are a Fife Trusted Trader scheme member and an Energy Saving Trust approved solar PV installer.
-For more information call Mike Marwick on 07456 889 993 or visit www.rbgrant.co.uk.
+For more information call RB Grant on 01334 850382 or visit www.rbgrant.co.uk.